 [Conclusions and perspectives]

-Processing operational forecasts by means of AtmoSwing requests very low computing infrastructure and can provide useful information, such as early warning for extreme precipitation, in the case of an application in flood forecasting.
+Processing operational forecasts by means of AtmoSwing requests in the end very low computing infrastructure and can provide useful information, such as early warning for extreme precipitation, in the case of an application in flood forecasting.
 The Forecaster is very flexible as it builds the desired method in a dynamic way, and can thus implement multiple variants of the AM.
-The Viewer offers a user-friendly display of the forecast, with different levels of synthesis and details.
+The connection with open access NWP model such as NCEP GFS is easy and very efficient (data are usually collected in half an hour, and processed in a few minutes? (à completer)The Viewer offers a user-friendly display of the forecasts, with different levels of synthesis and details.
 The Optimizer implements different optimization techniques, such as the sequential approach, a Monte-Carlo method, and a global optimization technique.
+Obviously, it is acticated only occasionnaly, for a first implementation of an AM and then in case of a change in the archive (e.g. moving from NCEP-NCAR to ERA-40) or of a substantial updating, etc…

-Several additions would be nice to have in AtmoSwing for operational forecasting.
+Meanwhile, several additions would be nice to have in AtmoSwing for operational forecasting.
 The first one would be using outputs from multiple global NWP models within one forecast, namely making multi-models forecasts, in order to take into account the variability between various providers.
-In the same direction, [Thevenot(2004)] showed the benefit of using ensembles of global NWP forecasts as input for the method.
+In the same direction, [Thevenot(2004)] showed the benefit of using ensembles of global NWP forecasts as input for the method, in his case the 51 traces from the EFS of ECMWF.
 This approach takes into account the uncertainties on predictors from the global model.
 Its implementation is a combination of the selected analogue days associated with each of the traces.
 Rainfall distribution is then established on all analogues.
 The forecast on the ensemble was found to be more accurate than the deterministic control for a lead time of 4 days and more [Thevenot(2004)].

 Next, a bias correction should be implemented.
 [Marty(2010)] has indeed observed that the frequency of the forecasted days without precipitation was biased and underestimated the actual frequency of zero precipitation.
 On the contrary, the frequency of the forecasted days with precipitation overestimated the observed frequencies.
 On this basis, [Marty(2010)] proposed a bias correction technique, that should be implemented as well.
 This issue occurs in operational forecasting and was not observed in perfect prognosis.

-The analogue method evolves, but there are still many possibilities to be assessed.
+As was shown in the historical section, the analogue method evolves, with the availability of new data, computer facilities and progress in NWP models, and still prove to bring complementary information on predictands like precipitation, for example at long lead-time.
+Its interest in climatological downscaling has not been addressed in this paper ut should be mentionned.
+However, there remains still many possibilities to be explored.
 Amongst them, one can mention:

-• an optimization per season in order to get parameterizations specific to the leading processes during the period in question;
+• an optimization per season or weather types, in order to get parameterizations specific to the leading processes during the period in question;

 • optimizations specific for extreme events, with an objective function tailored to the determination of the most critical situations;

+A best insight in the role of the length of the archive, by using long reanalyses over the XXth century

 • a weighting of the predictor grids, in order to get free of fixed rectangular spatial windows;